jasonkneen/TiCons-CLI/README.md

 - `images` for iOS non-retina, Android MDPI and other platforms.
 - `android/images/res-*` for other Android densities.

-Just run `ticons assets` in your project root and it will use `xxxhdpi`, `xxhdpi` or (HD) Retina images to generate the others, unless the target image is newer or a 9-patch version is found.
+Just run `ticons assets` in your project root and it will use (HD) Retina images or Android `xxxhdpi` or `xxhdpi` images to generate the others, unless the target image is newer, a 9-patch version is found or the target dpi is higher then the input.

+You can also point to a specific image or directory by adding an argument like `ticons assets Resources/images/iphone`.
+TiCons will try to determine the input dpi based on the location:

 ## Widgets
 You can also run `ticons assets` in a widget root, which will cause TiCons to read the target platforms from `widget.json` instead of `tiapp.xml`.